Sources: Woodland area and planting

 For FC/ FS woodlands, data are obtained annually from administrative systems.
 Forest Service also provide estimates of non-FS woodland on an annual basis.

 For non-FC woodlands in Great Britain, annual estimates of woodland areas are based on the most recent inventory of woodlands - currently the 1995-99 National Inventory of Woodland and Trees (NIWT).
 The figures obtained from NIWT are then rolled forward for each country by adding statistics for new planting of non-FC woodland and disposals of FC woodland.
-As there are no sufficiently reliable data sources in this area, no account is taken of woodland converted to another land-use.
+No account is taken of woodland converted to another land-use, nor for changes in composition at restocking, as there are no sufficiently reliable data sources for these topics.

 The statistics on woodland area may be revised between the provisional figures published in the First Release Woodland area, planting and restocking and the final data published in Forestry Facts & Figures and Forestry Statistics, to take account of revisions to administrative data.
 They are not normally revised after final figures are published except when a new National Inventory of Woodland and Trees is published, previous years may be revised.